ansible/ansible/docs/docsite/rst/scenario_guides/guide_infoblox.rst

     PLAY RECAP ******************************************************************************************
     localhost                  : ok=5    changed=0    unreachable=0    failed=0

-The output above shows the host record for ``leaf01`` that was retrieved by the ``nios`` lookup plugin.
+The output above shows the host record for ``leaf01`` and ``leaf02`` that were retrieved by the ``nios`` lookup plugin.
 This playbook saves the information in variables that you can use in other playbooks.
-This allows you to use Infoblox as a single source of truth to gather and use information that may be changing dynamically.
+This allows you to use Infoblox as a single source of truth to gather and use information that changes dynamically.
 See `Ansible variables <http://docs.ansible.com/ansible/latest/playbooks_variables.html>`_ for more information on using Ansible variables.

 Dynamic inventory script
 ========================